tamu-edu/aiphelper/README.md

 ### AWS

-`aiphelper` will create a steampipe connector for each AWS profile and for each region specified (defaults to the AWS CLI default values).
-This will result in two connectors for each AWS account: `aws_<normalizedname>` and `aws_<accountnumber>`.
-It will also create an aggregate connector `aws_all` with one of each AWS account, using the `aws_<accountnumber>` connector.
+`aiphelper` will create one Steampipe connector for each AWS profile for each region specified, defaulting to the AWS CLI default region search order.
+The connector names will be in the format `aws_<account_name>_<role_name>` where both account and role names are normalized to be lowercase with underscores, and truncated to 63 characters.

+When using Kion as an account source, aggregate connectors will be created for each unique role.
+The connector names will be in the format `aws_all_<role_name>` where the role name is normalized to be lowercase with underscores, and truncated to 63 characters.
+The aggregate connectors will allow you to query multiple accounts at once, limited to the accounts that role has access to.

+For example, if you have access to the accounts `Div Dept My Account 001` and `Div Dept My Account 002` with a `ReadOnlyAccess` role, an aggregate connector will be created as `aws_all_readonlyaccess` which will use both the `aws_div_dept_my_account_001_readonlyaccess` and `aws_div_dept_my_account_002_readonlyaccess` connectors.

+If you are using AWS Identity Center as the account source, only one aggregate connector will be created, `aws_all`, which will use all the AWS accounts you have access to.

+The Steampipe configuration file will be created in the Steampipe config directory, which is typically located at `~/.steampipe/config/aws.spc`.
+If you have custom connectors or settings, they will be preserved. `aiphelper` will only manage the file contents between its file markers, `### AIPHELPER_MARKER_[START|END] ###`

 ### Azure